ai4eu/common-dataservice/docs/server.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The application properties file defines all restricted value sets, which are code-name pairs.
-For example, the access type for a solution may take on the value "PB" (public).
+For example, the access type for a catalog may take on the value "PB" (public).

 These value sets can be changed by modifying the properties file.
 Each entry has a code and
 an associated name.
 Continuing with the same example, the complete access type value set
 is defined by the following configuration entries::

-    codeName.accessType.OR=Organization
-    codeName.accessType.PB=Public
-    codeName.accessType.PR=Private
-    codeName.accessType.RS=Restricted
+    code-name.access-type.PB=Public
+    code-name.access-type.RS=Restricted

 Perform these steps to define a new value set:

     1. Extend the Java class CodeNameType in the client project
     2. Extend the Java class CodeNameProperties in the server project
-    3. Add appropriate entries to the properties file.
+    3. Add appropriate entries to the default properties file.

 Generating Encrypted Passwords
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~